h20200175/Project/README.md

    9. Give the rights to the user to open the device file using command "sudo chmod 777 /dev/adxl".
    10. Run the userspace program using command "./usrapp".
    11. If there is no error you will be able to see the sensor reading.![image](https://user-images.githubusercontent.com/91187808/145360991-494f856e-31d4-479a-8653-1f0aff9daae9.png)
+   12. To check the status of the registers (to verify standby/measurement mode) 12.1.
+First remove the module using "sudo rmmod adxl".
+      12.2.
+To view status of Power Control register use "i2cget -y 1 0x53 0x2D".